 The software was simple to produce, it was simply an on-line constructed experience used to defraud.
 The customer would deposit funds which would then appear to increase in balance, encouraging the customer to deposit more.
 Then the balance would increase more (controlled by their broker who was really just a con-artist) in case they had more to deposit.
 As soon as they began to enquire about withdrawal, they would be told that there was a 48 hour period to withdrawal, in which time the trader bot would suddenly make repeated bad trades until their balance was nothing.

 All this was great - they ex-intelligence people were making a fortune - but there was an issue.
 Interpol and other international groups were being pestered by the public to find these people and return their money.
-For a while this wasn't rally considered a problem.
+For a while this wasn't really considered a problem.
 After all, these were ex-intelligence staff, remaining untraceable was what these people did for a living, so Interpol were not much of a threat.

 As time went by though, the FBI started knocking on doors and, although they could avoid the FBI too, it was getting more and more like hard work and was driving up costs.

 Then fortune smiled on them again.
-In countries like the UK and Cyprus, they started to allow spread-betting on share prices and ForEx values.
+In countries like the UK and Cyprus, they started to allow CFD (similar to spread-betting in many ways) on share prices and ForEx values.
 This was a highly dangerous form of what was considered trading by UK law, even though it is just betting on prices.
 This opened a door for the intelligence crew.
 This was legal.
 They already had all of the material with which to recruit gullible novice customers down on their luck, they still had all of the 'magic robot always wins every trade' nonsense ready to go, videos and all!
 All they had to do was use that same sales garbage to recruit people for ForEx spread-betting, and there was nothing Interpol could do.
 As long as it gave a warning about CFD (contracts for differences) spread betting at the bottom of the site, they could hide behind these feeble laws to remain untouchable.
 The FBI/Interpol crew wouldn't even bother with them any more because there was no charge to bring.